Pramesh1/PML2/PML-Final.md

 ```

 ####II.
-Exploratory Data Analysis - streamlining
+Exploratory Data Analysis - (Streamlining)

-The first step is to perform some data exploration analysis , clean the data sets and extract information on data types, variables  and so on.
+Once libraries and data loaded an dout of the way, the next step was to perform a measure of Exploratory Data Analysis to clean the data sets, identify variables, get information on data types, and so on.
 It was noted that
-- The dependent variable (**Classe**) is already a *factor* with 5 levels
+- The dependent variable (**Classe**) is of type '*factor*' with 5 levels
 - There seems to be a lot of non available data (**NA**)

-The next step is to clean and prepare the data sets
+The next phase was then to clean and prepare the data sets for computation.

 ##### 1. Removing columns with "NA" and irrelevant variables (Column 1:7)